Please select the country or location you would like to see content from.

 If your cough is productive (chesty cough) with mucus or a dry tickly cough, there are different treatments we would recommend trying.

-For chesty coughs, treatment with a cough mixture containing guaifenesin or herbal alternatives containing marshmallow and thyme extract may help to help loosen and expel excess mucus to clear the chest.
+For chesty coughs, treatment with a cough mixture containing guaifenesin or herbal alternatives containing marshmallow and thyme extract may help loosen and expel excess mucus to clear the chest.

 For dry and tickly coughs at the back of the throat that are particularly troublesome and frequent, a product such as simple throat lozenges can help.
 It works by coating the back of the throat to relieve the coughing sensation and does not generally cause drowsiness.
 Another option is to use a cough suppressant such as dextromethorphan, which can help reduce the cough frequency.